location, style and timing

 What I need to make your first look beyond belief: PRIVACY; Also the GROOM should put his wedding ring on for these shots as they are technically your wedding portraits (and especially if these are the ONLY portraits you plan to take.)

-What I need to make your ceremony photos memorable: Face each other so that I can see your profile, don't have your back to your guests because you will in turn have your back to me; Public affection may not be your thing, but please kiss for longer than usual so that I can get all my shots.
-Also, ask your officiant to step away when you kiss so that he's not right behind you; Try not to speed down the aisle when you are coming and going.
+What I need to make your ceremony photos memorable: Face each other so that I can see your profile, don't have your back to your guests because you will in turn have your back to me; Public affection may not be your thing, but please kiss for longer than usual so that I can get both vertical and horizontal shots.
+Also, ask your officiant to step away when you kiss so that he or she is not in the shot; Also, try not to speed down the aisle when you are coming and going.

 post-ceremony wedding portraits